Our workRise Up Solar Training Partnerships & Scholarships

 Wisconsin Green Muslims coordinates the Faith Communities for Equitable Solar Initiative.
 This interfaith program centers on the unifying power of solar energy to bring people of faith, spirituality, and goodwill together to address the climate crisis, care for Earth and each other, save money to reinvest in their missions, and move toward an equitable 100% renewable energy future.

-We believe that with the investments we’ve made and the resources we have, the Midwest will be a global leader in the transition to clean energy.
-We see a future where people around the world look to our region to understand how a centralized, calcified, monopolized, and fossil fuel dominated energy economy can transition into one that is open, competitive, advantageous, clean, and resilient.
-And, how it can be done to best benefit local communities.
+We see a future where people around the world look to our region to understand how a centralized, calcified, monopolized, and fossil fuel-dominated energy economy can transition into one that is open, competitive, advantageous, clean, and resilient.
+And, how it can be done to best benefit all communities.

-The 2020 publication provides a detailed justification for energy efficiency and clean energy market development by sharing these Midwest success stories, relevant research, case studies, and testimonials, offering readers ways to get involved, take action, and replicate what’s being done throughout the Midwest.
-It is equal parts public education and call to action, intending to both educate and guide Midwest households, businesses, jurisdictions, and state leadership.
+Our Rise Up publication provides a detailed justification for energy efficiency and clean energy market development by sharing Midwest success stories, relevant research, case studies, and testimonials, offering readers ways to get involved, take action, and replicate what’s being done throughout the Midwest.
+It is equal parts public education and a call to action, intending to both educate and guide Midwest households, businesses, jurisdictions, and state leadership.

 Address: 7558 Deer Rd.
 Custer, WI 54423